Beliavsky/Fortran-Tools/README.md

 [lfortran](https://github.com/lfortran/lfortran): modern open-source (BSD licensed) interactive Fortran compiler built on top of LLVM.
 It can execute user's code interactively to allow exploratory work (much like Python, MATLAB or Julia) as well as compile to binaries with the goal to run user's code on modern architectures such as multi-core CPUs and GPUs.

-[NAG](https://www.nag.com/content/nag-fortran-compiler): fobust and highly tested Fortran compiler, valued for its checking capabilities and detailed error reporting.
+[NAG](https://www.nag.com/content/nag-fortran-compiler): robust and highly tested Fortran compiler, valued for its checking capabilities and detailed error reporting.
 Available on Linux, Microsoft Windows and Mac OS X, including Apple Silicon Macs.
 (C)

 [ompi](https://github.com/open-mpi/ompi): open source Message Passing Interface (MPI) implementation that is developed and maintained by a consortium of academic, research, and industry partners